Auxilor/auxilor.github.io/docs/ecobosses/how-to-make-a-custom-boss.md

       - iron_block
       - netherite_block
       - iron_block

+commands:
+  # For each category, you can add as many commands as you want, which will be executed by
+  # console.
+Supported placeholders are the same as for messages (see below)
+  spawn: [ ]
+  kill: [ ]
+  despawn: [ ]
+  injure: [ ]

 messages:
   # For each category, you can add as many messages as you want, each with their own radius.
   # Radius is the distance from the boss where the player will be sent the message